 6. Christopher Pike

 It’s strange for someone like Captain Christopher Pike to be so low on a list.
 Like the other captains, he’s larger than life, having a very curious mind and a surplus of courage.
 He started Star Trek in the unaired TOS pilot, falling victim to a race of aliens that put people in a zoo.
 By that time, the character seemed tired of being a captain, longing for a peaceful life where he didn’t have responsibility over hundreds of lives.
-But by the end of the episode, he remembers why he loves the job.
+However, at the end of the episode, he remembers why he loves the job.

-Pike was also in a later TOS episode, “The Menagerie”, and the Kelvin Timeline started by J.J.
+Pike was also in a later TOS episode, “The Menagerie,” and the Kelvin Timeline started by J.J.
 Abrams.
 Currently, he’s in two prequel series, Discovery and Strange New Worlds.
 In these shows, he’s charismatic, kind, and fun to be around.
 But we just haven’t seen enough of him to put him on the same level as the other captains.

 That said, he probably beats them at being a person in general — his courage in the face of extreme suffering is enough to make a Klingon honor him, showing total shock at the captain’s nobility.
 He learns through a time crystal that he will someday be disfigured in a horrible accident that will take away his speech and leave him paralyzed.
 Seeing his future, he’s offered the chance to change it, but declines so that his world-saving mission can be completed.
 He faces intense suffering with dignity and composure.
 No captain in Star Trek has sacrificed more than Pike.